-Lisa is licensed to practice law in Texas, Kansas and before the United States District Court for the Western District of Texas.
+Lisa is only licensed to practice law in Texas.
 Lisa received her J.D. from The University of Texas School of Law where she also studied law at Queen Mary University in London, England and was a member of the Texas Journal of Women and the Law.
 She earned a degree in Government from The University of Texas at Austin.

 - Represented buyer in connection with the acquisition of a 180 MW wind project located in McCulloch County, Texas.